 Sam loses his job, house, girlfriend and yacht club privileges and winds up in jail.

-The only attorney he can afford is terminally low-rent shyster Ken Bowden (Bill Murray), who seems barely a step up from a court-appointed lawyer.
+The only attorney he can afford is terminally low-rent shyster Ken Bowden (Bill Murray), a hack personal injury lawyer with a shopfront office who seems barely a step up from a court-appointed lawyer.

-However, when the case comes to trial, a surprising reversal leads to Sam’s release and an $8.5 million cash settlement with Kelly’s seething mother.
+However, a surprising reversal leads to Sam’s release and an $8.5 million cash settlement with Kelly’s seething mother when the case comes to trial.

 At this point, Wild Things should get interesting as characters begin to reveal their true colours and motives, and the settlement cheque becomes the object of much contention.
 When one character speaks of tidying up loose ends, it’s obviously a reference to eliminating all partners in the scheme.